 Rename the image you want to upload into your page or blog title with a descriptive name.
 For example, “img17348.png” is not a descriptive name, but “search-operators-quotation-marks” is a descriptive name.
 Always use the “-” sign to split the words in the image names.

-DON’T include keywords in the file name unless they are actually relevant for your content.
+DON’T include keywords in the file name unless they are relevant to your content.

 Include descriptive ALT text for each of the images you upload into your page or blog post.